 In May, the Colorado Times Recorder reported that Colorado House Minority Leader Hugh McKean had acquired a piece of land in Loveland from a campaign donor, and there were no public records showing how much he paid for it.

 In conversations with McKean, the Minority Leader initially agreed to prove he’d paid market rate for the property, but said he didn’t want the amount published.
-CTR agreed to keep the amount private if McKean showed us documentation that the property hadn’t been gifted from a donor, but he never did so.
-The piece ran with what we knew: McKean received the golf course land via a one dollar “quit claim” from his donor, and that while he said he paid “full price” no other public record of the sale existed and he had stopped responding to CTR.
+CTR agreed to keep the amount private if McKean showed us documentation that the property hadn’t been gifted from a donor, but he did not initially respond to multiple requests.
+The piece ran with what we knew: McKean received the golf course land via a one dollar “quit claim” from his donor, and that while he said he paid “full price” no other public record of the sale existed and for the time being, at least, he had stopped responding to CTR.

 In response to the article, GOP consultant Sage Naumann then shared a partial photo of a check on Twitter several days later that he claimed had come from McKean and was used to pay for the Loveland property.
 Asked if he was working for McKean, Naumann said he wasn’t, but that he was “just a friend.”